Iliaromanov/Golang-Blockchain/README.md

 # Golang-Blockchain

-Simple Blockchain ledger implementation in Go.
+Blockchain ledger implementation in Go.

 This reporsitory contains **two** separate implementations of a Blockchain in Golang: